jessicamaximo23/FormReact/README.md

 # Book Recommendations 📖📝

-Book Recommendations Form its a simple form With the characteristics of this project: book recommendations and a form for you to add the book title, author's name, genre, and a brief description of the book.
+Book Recommendations Form its a simple form: for you to add the book title, author's name, genre, and a brief description of the book.
 It contains two buttons to add the book and then delete it if necessary.
-All of this using React.

 # Technologies 🖥️